 Computer Science consists of the science of algorithms (theory, analysis, design and implementation) as well as the design and implementation of computer systems.
 As such it is an interdisciplinary field with roots in mathematics and engineering and applications in many other academic disciplines.
 The program at Bryn Mawr is founded on the belief that computer science should transcend from being a subfield of mathematics and engineering and play a broader role in all forms of human inquiry.
 The Computer Science Department is supported jointly by faculty at both Bryn Mawr and Haverford Colleges.
 The department welcomes students who wish to pursue a major in computer science.
 Additionally, the department also offers a minor in computer science, a minor in computational methods and a concentration in computer science (at Haverford College).
 The department also strives to facilitate evolving interdisciplinary majors.
-For example, students can propose a major in cognitive science by combining coursework from computer science and disciplines such as psychology and philosophy.
 Students can further specialize their majors by selecting elective courses that focus on specific disciplinary tracks or pathways within the discipline.
 All majors, minors and concentrations offered by the department emphasize foundations and basic principles of information science with the goal of providing students with skills that transcend short-term trends in computer hardware and software.

 Major in Computer Science